rdfostrich/article-versioned-reasoning/content/demo.md

 For S-VM, we query the last version , for S-DM, we query between the first and last version, and for S-VQ, we do an intermodal query using the single language version.

+The source code of this evaluation can be found on [GitHub](https://github.com/rdfostrich/semantic-ostrich/blob/master/evaluate.js){:.mandatory}

 ### Results